-Bus plummets down slope, kills at least 24 passengers in Peru
+At least 24 killed in Peru after bus plummets down slope

 Manuel Zevallos Pacheco, the mayor of the Anco district, told the news outlet RPP that the bus fell at least 150 metres (492 feet).

 The regional government of Ayacucho reported that it had attended to 11 injured passengers at the Huanta Support Hospital.
-The newspaper La Republica estimates the total number of wounded could stretch as high as 36.
+The newspaper La Republica estimated that as many as 36 people could be wounded.

 #LOÚLTIMO Bus interprovincial de ruta Huancayo – Ayacucho de la empresa Molina Unión sufrió despiste y volcadura cayendo al Río Mantaro.
 Medios locales informan de más de 20 personas fallecidas.